-The stock composition results from the analysis of the 2008 chum salmon bycatch samples were similar to previous estimates (Fig. 5), although differences within individual regions were apparent between years.
-The primary difference in the stock composition of the chum salmon bycatch appears to be the higher contribution from East Asia and lower contribution from Western Alaska in more recent years.
+The stock composition results from the analysis of the 2010 chum salmon bycatch samples were similar to previous estimates (Fig. 5, upper panel), although differences within individual regions were apparent between years.
+The primary difference in the stock composition of the chum salmon bycatch samples appears to be the higher contribution from East Asia in more recent years.
 However, caution must be used in comparisons across years as there are differences in where and when genetic bycatch samples were collected from year-to-year.
-The 1994-1995 chum bycatch estimates were produced with allozyme data (Wilmot et al. 1998), whereas the 2005 (Guyon et al. 2010), 2006 (Marvin et al. 2011), 2007 (Gray et al. 2011), 2008 (this report), and 2009 (Gray et al. 2010) chum salmon bycatch estimates were derived from DNA-based microsatellite loci.
-The allozyme (77 populations) and microsatellite DNA (381 populations) baselines have data from many of the same populations and have similar regional groupings.
+The 1994-1995 chum bycatch sample estimates were produced with allozyme data (Wilmot et al. 1998), whereas the 2005 (Guyon et al. 2010), 2006 (Marvin et al. 2011), 2007 (Gray et al. 2011a), 2008 (Gray et al. 2011b), and 2009 (Gray et al. 2010) chum salmon bycatch sample